MadeByMike/madebymike/site/writing/using-css-variables.md

 ---
-title: "Using CSS variables correctly"
+title: "Using CSS Variables Correctly"
+slug: using-css-variables
-description: "Custom Properties have the potential to change how we write and think about CSS."
+description: Custom Properties have the potential to change how we write and think about CSS.
-date: "2017-06-18"
+date: 2017-06-18
-tags:
+tags: [css, custom properties]
-  - css
-  - custom-properties
 ---

 CSS Variables (also known as Custom Properties) are now supported in all modern browsers and people are starting to use them in production.
 This is great but they're different from variables in preprocessors and I've already seen some examples of people using them without considering the advantage they offer.